Mariners designate catcher Jacob Nottingham for assignment, recall pitcher Wyatt Mills

 Jacob Nottingham’s stay on the Mariners’ MLB roster lasted all of one game — Friday night’s win over the Angels — which he watched from the bench.

 The Mariners’ claimed the big catcher off waivers last week after he was designated for assignment by the Brewers.
-He traveled to Seattle, passed intake protocols and was activated to the Mariners roster on Friday afternoon.
+He traveled to Seattle, passed intake protocols and was activated to the Mariners’ roster on Friday afternoon.

 On Saturday afternoon, the Mariners designated Nottingham for assignment and recalled right-handed pitcher Wyatt Mills from the alternate training site.

 The Mariners have 10 days to either trade, release or outright Nottingham.
 In a bit of roster bingo, the Mariners would like to keep Nottingham, who is out of minor league options, in the organization but not on the MLB roster.
-So by claiming him and putting him on the 40-man roster, and then designating him for assignment, they can hope he clears waivers then can be outrighted to their minor league system.
+So by claiming him and putting him on the 40-man roster, and then designating him for assignment, they can hope he clears waivers and can be outrighted to their minor league system.
 Nottingham must accept the assignment if he wants to earn his regular salary for this season.

 Nottingham could join Cal Raleigh and Jose Godoy at Triple-A Tacoma as depth.
 It would allow the Mariners to give Raleigh some days at designated hitter.